16sa/kubernetes_java_deployment/README.md

 6. Number of nodes: --nodes 2
 7. Minimum Number of nodes: --nodes-min 2
-8. Maximum Number of nodes: --nodes-max 3 eksctl create cluster --name eks2 --version 1.28 --region eu-west-3 --nodegroup-name worker-nodes --node-type t2.medium --nodes 2 --nodes-min 2 --nodes-max 3
+8. Maximum Number of nodes: --nodes-max 3

 eksctl will set up an auto-scaling group that starts with 2 "t2.medium" instances, and can scale up to 3 instances if needed, and down to 2 if the load decreases. in this case eks2 is the name we are giving to our EKS cluster.
 The EKS control plane for eks2 is managed by AWS It consists of the Kubernetes API server, scheduler, and etcd (the database)
-AWS provides the control plane for us. and this instance from which we run this command, It's only used to configure and interact with the EKS cluster,

-but it does not become part of the control plane.
+AWS provides the control plane for us. and this instance from which we run this command, It's only used to configure and interact with the EKS cluster, but it does not become part of the control plane.

 kubectl get nodes
 IF ANY ERROR ==> aws eks update-kubeconfig --region <region-code> --name <cluster-name>